ClanMax/tinkoff-autopay/README.md

 It was made for Laravel 7.0, but basically it should work almost everywhere even not only with Laravel apps.

-It's using some of [Laravel-Tinkoff](https://github.com/kenvel/laravel-tinkoff) functions inside.
+It use some of [Laravel-Tinkoff](https://github.com/kenvel/laravel-tinkoff) functions inside.

 ## What it's doing